Published on June 1, 2019

 (c) studiostoks Fotosearch_k37823511

-It’s almost summer, and millions of folks will head to beaches and pools.
-Way too many people don’t drink any or nearly enough water at these locations: sodas, six-packs of beers are too commonplace . . . as is people falling asleep on beach chairs and towels.
+Summertime.
+Millions of folks head to beaches and pools.
+Way too many don’t drink any or nearly enough water at these locations: sodas, six-packs of beers are too commonplace . . . as is the sight of people falling asleep on beach chairs or towels

 Why is this a problem?